 - When you have it covered as much as you want, trim the yarn and tape down the end on the back of the popsicle sticks.

-- Use the glue stick to put the eyes and beak in place.
+- Use the glue stick to put the eyes and owl’s beak in place.

-- Then use the Elmer’s glue to attach the wings.
+- Then use the white school glue to attach the wings.
 Don’t over-glue and give the glue some time to set up before moving the owl around too much.

 - *If you chose not to wrap your owl in yarn, you can also use the glue stick to attach the wings instead of the Elmer’s glue.